Last Updated on November 14, 2023 by Maryam Siddiqui

 Best cities for finding a rental near Porto

 There might be a time when the city center’s dwelling options are exhausted, but there’s no need to worry because cities near Porto are equally amazing.
-And the public transport system makes it easy to commute to and fro, in case you need to travel to the center daily.
+And the public transport system in Porto makes it easy to commute to and fro, in case you need to travel to the center daily.

 They’re at a short distance from the main city, almost 15 minutes away, and have a similar quality of life along with safety.
 If nightlife and leisure are of any concern to you, you can always take a train to Porto and enjoy to your heart’s content.